I'll Be Gone in the Dark: How Michelle McNamara's Story Ended Before Her Work Was Done

 In 2018, a suspect in the Golden State Killer case, later identified as Joseph James DeAngelo Jr., was caught and tied to multiple crimes.
 McNamara's book was updated and published just before the Golden State Killer case was taken to court.
 Other true crime writers helped Oswalt finish her book so her work could be recognized.
 "This book had to be finished," Oswalt told The New York Times.
 "Knowing how horrible this guy was, there was this feeling of, you're not going to silence another victim.
 Michelle died, but her testimony is going to get out there."

 In her quest to track down the Golden State Killer, McNamara dealt with anxiety and insomnia and was haunted by the heinous crimes the killer committed.
 "She had overloaded her mind with information with very dark implications," Oswalt told The New York Times.
 He didn't know it until after she died, but she leaned on prescription drugs to deal with the anxiety of trying to catch a killer, and they ultimately contributed to her death.
-However, her work wasn't for nought, as it helped police finally catch a suspect in the Golden State Killer case just a few short years later.
-DeAngelo Jr. has not yet been sentenced for the crimes.
+However, her work wasn't for naught, as it helped police finally catch a suspect in the Golden State Killer case just a few short years later.

-You can watch I'll Be Gone in the Dark on HBO starting June 28.
+You can watch I'll Be Gone in the Dark on HBO.